My business is flooding

 If your vehicle gets caught in flood waters

-• If your car stops ensure you and your passengers unbuckle your seat belts and where possible climb out to safety.
+• If your car stops you and your passengers should unbuckle your seat belts and where possible climb out to safety.

 • As soon as possible after leaving the vehicle call the emergency services for help.

-If you are trapped and can’t leave the vehicle:
+If you're trapped and can’t leave the vehicle:

-• If able to reach your mobile call 999
+• If you're able to use your mobile phone call 999.

 The Royal Society for Prevention of Accidents has further advice on driving during a flood.